kyle782/Eventile/README.md

 #### 1. Clone the repository

-- Create a new directory for the project.
+- Create a new directory for the project

-- Open a Terminal window inside the new directory.
+- Open a Terminal window inside the new directory

 - Execute the following command:

 > git clone https://github.com/jlee2967/Eventile.git

 #### 2. Build and run the project

+- Navigate to /EventileReact/ in the Terminal window:

+> cd EventileReact

+- Build and run the project:

+> grails run-app

+#### Enjoy!

 ## Branding